 A day that left an indelible impression

 Shortly afterwards, I remember the FBI paid a visit to our home and interrogated us separately.
-As a 10 year old I recall the advice and urging from my older brother Chuckie that, “They cannot be trusted, tell them nothing.”
+As an 11-year old I recall the advice and urging from my older brother Chuckie that, “They cannot be trusted, tell them nothing.”